zilexa/Homeserver/Filesystems-guide/README.md

 Notes:
 - If you want to replace the default `Desktop` folder, you must rename that folder first, create the symlink, then edit the file `/home/asterix/.config/user-dirs.dirs` This file is required for the Operating System.
 Make sure the paths in this file are correct.
 It also contains a path for "Public", I would recommend to change its path to $HOME/Downloads.
 - Notice the folder `$HOME/Templates` you might want to move it to Documents.
 Don't delete it, it contains the actions of "Create new Document" in your context menu.
 - ` $HOME/Downloads` should be considered a temporary folder, no need to have it in your pool.
 Make sure this folder is a subvolume.
+-
+***

+Congratulations!
+Your filestems/drives are now individually accessible and you have a basic folderstructure. time to use your data storage pools!
+Go to [Step 3.
+Data Migration](https://github.com/zilexa/Homeserver/blob/master/filesystem/data-migration.md) to learn how to properly copy your data, verify copies are bit-for-bit perfect and fix ownership and permissions.

+***

+&nbsp;